 Bio

 Lerby Ergun is Senior Economist in the Financial Markets Department of the Bank of Canada.
-His primary research focusses on measuring risk in financial markets and recently started focussing on information flows in OTC markets.
+His primary research focusses on measuring risk in financial markets and recently started focusing on information flows in OTC markets.
 Before joining the Bank, Lerby worked as a Research Officer at the Systemic Risk Centre in the LSE.
 He received his PhD from Erasmus University Rotterdam, on the topic “Fat Tail in Financial Markets”.

 Staff working papers